889-word post, approx. 1-2 min. read

 - Durable.
 The mic does not feel like a toy at all.
 It’s definitely got some weight to it.

 - Crisp sound.
 The mic may be cheap, but the sound coming out of it is anything but!

 - Versatile.
 The omnidirectional, cardioid and -10dB pad make it really valuable in many situations.

 - Practical and portable.
 Loving the ease of use.

-- Plastic hinge of the holder may break off after prolonged use.
+- The plastic hinge of the holder may break off after prolonged use.

-- Mic may suddenly stop working after some time (usually a few months).
+- The mic may suddenly stop working after some time (usually a few months).

 - Customer support shoddy.